 It’s money you put aside now to be used later, in case of a large purchase such as a house or an emergency like a car accident or illness.

 The easiest way to get started is to have your savings automatically set aside before you spend it.

-You can do this by having money automatically transferred from your savings account to your fixed deposit account or other investments.
+One way is having money automatically transferred from your savings account to your fixed deposit account or other investments.

 Mishandling your credit card

-Last year, iMoney polled millennials on their spending habits and what we found, among others, is that many are knee-deep in debt.
+Previously, iMoney polled millennials on their spending habits and what we found, among others, is that many are knee-deep in debt.

 Our survey showed that credit card debt and mortgage inch up in tandem with our income, but it is alarming to find that the younger group of millennials with the lowest income (below RM1,500) having an average credit card debt that is higher than their income at RM1,850.